apache/spark/docs/running-on-kubernetes.md

   <td>
     Path to the client cert file for authenticating against the Kubernetes API server from the driver pod when requesting executors.
-This file must be located on the submitting machine's disk, and will be uploaded to the driver pod.
+This file must be located on the submitting machine's disk, and will be uploaded to the driver pod as a Kubernetes secret.
 Specify this as a path as opposed to a URI (i.e. do not provide a scheme).
+    In client mode, use <code>spark.kubernetes.authenticate.clientCertFile</code> instead.
   </td>
 </tr>
 <tr>